VirtualCave/chaos-engineering-demo/README.md

 # Goal

-The main goal of these labs is to have a better understanding of how to manage application upgrades in a more controlled and automated manner using some open source tools.
+The main goal of these labs is to have a better understanding of how to emulate unexpected behaviours to understand the impact on your applications or group of applications using some open source tools.
 Building these labs will let you have a first hand real experience on how these techniques may help you in a daily basis.

-Once you finish these labs, you should be able to decide whether this upgrade techniques are useful for you.
+Once you finish these labs, you should be able to decide whether this techniques are useful for you.

 ## What this labs are not

 This repository contains simple labs.
-Please, remember that upgrade workflows may be very complex and that depends on hwo you manage them.
+Please, remember that chaos experiments may be very complex and that depends on how you design them.

 The content of this repository is not intended to tell how you should do your job; it's only purpose is to provide you with some information and real experience to let you decide on your own.